-INDP, the Institute for Sustainability and Democracy Policy, is a newly founded independent research and consulting institute.
+INDP, the Institute for Sustainability and Democracy Policy, is an independent research and consulting institute which is in the process of being built up.
 It operates on a non-profit basis.
 Its objective is to make contributions to sustainable development and to democratic structures.
 We offer research, consulting, and innovation services in this area.

 We are a team of experts that have comprehensive experience in the field of sustainable development.
 We are carrying out research and consulting projects at the level of communes, cities, regions, cantons, entire Switzerland as well as at the international level.
 In addition, we are involved in European and international projects, in cooperation with project partners in other countries.